xenify-io/litepaper/README.md

 During each cycle, the accumulation of native reward tokens unfolds, wherein the reward pool gradually accumulates tokens collected from burn and swap fees.
 This will continue to grow with every transaction during the cycle, be it a swap or a burn.

-As the cycle comes to an end, these rewards are carefully allocated among XNF stakers based on the total number of XNF tokens an individual has staked within the protocol.
+As the cycle concludes, the yield generated from the rehypothecation of YSL.IO AlphaVault and MetaVault assets is added to the reward pool.
+Subsequently, the total sum of the reward pool is carefully distributed among XNF stakers based on the total number of XNF tokens an individual has staked within the protocol.

 This will encompass both uncollected and staked tokens, ensuring fairness and inclusivity.
 With this unique reward structure, Xenify is able to strengthen the demand and value for XNF and provide a compelling incentive for holders to actively participate in the protocol.
 This in turn, encourages long-term engagement while cultivating a growing user base and fortifying the protocol's growth.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)